Last updated on April 6, 2026

 Chasm Guide | Illustration by Johannes Voss

-What is it that makes a good storage solution?
-Since price is always a constraint, I think the better question should be, “what’s a good storage solution within my budget?”
+What is it that makes a storage solution good?
+Since price is always a constraint, I think the better question should be, “What’s a good storage solution within my budget?”
 There are fantastic solutions that will check all the boxes that you might be looking for but will also cause your bank to call you in concern.
 Speaking of those boxes, let’s talk criteria!

 Looking at storage solutions, I weigh them in terms of:

 Let’s take binders as an example.
-They’re somewhat flimsy, can only contain as many pages as will fit on the rings but you can add as many of those pages as you like and can always buy more binders.
-They’re also very easy to use but it can be a chore to find specific cards and they may look terrible unless you get the expensive ones.
-They offer no real security, but you can find them in any office supply store and they range in price from $1 to more than $20.
+They’re somewhat flimsy, are limited in pages, or can only contain as many pages as will fit on the rings.
+They’re also very easy to yet also a chore to find specific cards and they may look terrible unless you get the expensive ones.
+The ones you can find in any office supply store range from $1 to more than $20, but offer no real security.

 To say I went through a lot of solutions like this is an understatement.
 For many, it was an easy decision to just toss in the bin but for others it was a little tougher to pick.